rodolfodpk/go-crablet/docs/overview.md

 - Performance: 1 I/O operation when used alone, 2 I/O operations when combined with DCB conditions
 - Use case: Resource serialization without complex business logic validation

-## Simplified API
+## Fluent API

-The library provides a simplified API for common operations, reducing boilerplate by 50%:
+The library provides a fluent API for common operations, reducing boilerplate by 50%:

 ### EventBuilder
 ```go